Edward Branagan

-Edward Branagan (1846–unknown) was a private in the United States Army who received the Medal of Honor for his actions during the Indian Wars.
+Edward Branagan (c.
+1846–unknown) was a private in the United States Army who received the Medal of Honor for his actions during the Indian Wars.

 Early life

 Edward was born in County Louth, Ireland, in 1847.
 He was a private in Company F, 4th US Cavalry when he displayed actions near the Red River of the South, Texas, that would earn him the Medal of Honor.

 Medal of Honor

 Rank and organization: Private, Company F, 4th US Cavalry.
 Place and date: Near Red River, Texas, September 29, 1872.
 Birth: County Louth, Ireland.
 Date of issue: November 19, 1872.